TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/develop_dmr5_applications.md

 - As the wake-up R5 is the device manager, it needs to be started by the SBL.
 So it can not be loaded through CCS.
 It should be flashed and booted through SBL.
 - DM firmware needs to be multi-threading/rtos application as it creates multiple threads during initialization.
+- DM firmware as part of initialization via self_reset library swaps TCM configuration to have ATCM at 0x41010000 and BTCM at 0x0.

 ## Build and load DMR5 examples